lanl-aea/turbo-turtle/docs/devops.rst

 would expose the Abaqus Python package to the Python 3 namespace.

 Finally, the Abaqus Python CLI is simply direct execution of the individual subcommand modules in the Abaqus Python package.
-Executing against the Abaqus Python CLI requires a different PYTHONPATH modification than the Abaqus Python API.
-To use the CLI, the ``turbo_turtle_abaqus`` directory itself, not its parent, must be put on PYTHONPATH.
-It would be possible to write a dedicated, wrapping main module for the Abaqus Python CLI; however, this has not been necessary so far.
-It might be desirable to make this change if the Abaqus Python CLI were made public or if the consolidated CLI implementation could reduce duplication in the Python 3 CLI.
-This might be easiest with a new file in ``_abaqus_python``, e.g. ``turbo_turtle/_abaqus_python/turbo_turtle_abaqus_cli.py``, to make the CLI and API PYTHONPATH modifications consistent.
+Executing against the Abaqus Python CLI can be performed by absolute or by a PATH modification independent from the Abaqus Python API PYTHONPATH modification.
+To use the CLI, the ``turbo_turtle_abaqus`` directory itself, not its parent, must be put on PATH.
+It would be possible to write a dedicated, wrapping main module for the Abaqus Python CLI;
+however, this has not been necessary so far.
+It might be desirable to make the PATH and PYTHONPATH consistent if the Abaqus Python CLI were made public or if the consolidated CLI implementation could reduce duplication in the Python 3 CLI.
+This might be easiest with a new file in ``_abaqus_python``, e.g.
+``turbo_turtle/_abaqus_python/turbo_turtle_abaqus_cli.py``, to make the CLI PATH and API PYTHONPATH directories consistent.
 This is unnecessary in the current Python 3 pass through use of the Abaqus Python CLI, which calls the Abaqus Python scripts by absolute path.

 .. _abaqus_python_package: